MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-lamna.md

 Like all business data, there's an element of sensitivity to these data products, and Lamna of wants to protect its list of clients.
 However, since this data doesn't include health information about individuals, it's not subject to the most stringent data protection laws.

-#### Data integrations
+#### Data applications

-The operations landing zone has a data integration that loads the healthcare provider data from Lamna's on-premises operations system.
-Like all data integrations, this lands the data in the cloud as-is and doesn't apply transformations to the data products.
+The operations landing zone has a [data application](data-application-source-aligned.md) that loads the healthcare provider data from Lamna's on-premises operations system.
+Like all data applications, this lands the data in the cloud as-is and doesn't apply transformations to the data products.

 #### Data products